figaw/praqma.com/_posts/2016-05-14-praqticum.md

 ## Cognitive Science - the science of knowledge

 Cognitive science is the interdisciplinary scientific study of the mind and its processes.
-Is a science field that lends from artificial intelligence (AI), philosophy, psychology. linguistic, neuroscience and anthropology.
-The field originates from the 1930's and 40's where it emerged as an attempt to support development of Artificial Intelligence.
+It's a field that lends from artificial intelligence (AI), philosophy, psychology. linguistic, neuroscience and anthropology.
+The field originates from the 1930's and 40's where it emerged as an attempt to support development of AI.
 To develop intelligence, you need to understand it.
 Cognitive Science focuses on how information is represented, processed, and transformed.

 When I wrote my master thesis - almost 20 years ago - the topic was to explore the learning processes as a software designer; Can you pour learning on bottles and drink it?
 Is it possible to be operational end decisive, despite the potential lack of experience in the field?